 A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 The mosquito-borne virus, Japanese encephalitis virus (JEV), does not just occur in Japan.
-JEV also occurs in many regions of the Far East.
+JEV also occurs in many regions of the Far East, particularly in rural areas.
 However, the United States does not recommend the JEV vaccine for everyone traveling to the Far East.
-Rather, the vaccine is recommended based on aspects of travel such as location, length of stay and planned activities.
+Rather, the vaccine is recommended based on aspects of travel such as location, length of stay, time of year, planned activities, and planned accomodations.

 What is Japanese encephalitis virus?

 Japanese encephalitis virus (JEV) is a virus that causes encephalitis (inflammation of the brain) and, like yellow fever virus, is transmitted by the bite of a mosquito.
-Symptoms begin about one to two weeks after the bite.
-Afflicted individuals usually have fever, headache, stiff neck, nausea and vomiting.
-About one of every four people infected with the virus will develop coma and die.
-Of those who survive, about half will have permanent brain damage.
+The disease is not spread from person to person.
+Most people infected with JEV virus don’t have any symptoms.
+If symptoms occur, they begin about one to two weeks after the bite.
+Afflicted individuals may have fever, headache, stiff neck, nausea, or vomiting.
+Some people will also experience swelling of the brain, called encephalitis.
+About one of every four people who develop encephalitis will die.
+Of those who survive, about half will have a permanent disability, such as brain damage.
 JEV is the most common cause of encephalitis in the world.

 Where do you catch JEV?